deeppavlov/DeepPavlov/deeppavlov/models/spellers/error_model/README.md

-Automatic spelling correction component is based on [An Improved Error Model for Noisy Channel Spelling Correction](http://www.aclweb.org/anthology/P00-1037) by Eric Brill and Rober C. Moore and uses statistics based error model, a static dictionary and an ARPA language model to correct spelling errors.
+Automatic spelling correction component is based on [An Improved Error Model for Noisy Channel Spelling Correction](http://www.aclweb.org/anthology/P00-1037) by Eric Brill and Robert C. Moore and uses statistics based error model, a static dictionary and an ARPA language model to correct spelling errors.
 We provide everything you need to build a spelling correction module for russian and english languages and some guidelines for how to collect appropriate datasets for other languages.